A step toward a reinforcement learning de novo genome assembler: Materials and methods

-One of the great challenges for applying reinforcement learning in real-world problems is the high dimensionality of the states space that must be explored by the agents~\cite{zahavy2018,dulac2020}.
-The Q-learning algorithm is especially susceptible to the dimensionality curse, as the number of states (as well as the number of actions) directly affects the data structure required for the agent's learning ~\cite{wiele2020}.
-Given that the number of actions in each state directly affects the number of states in the seminal proposal, eliminating actions are a strategy for dealing with the high dimensionality~\cite{zahavy2018}.

-To reduce even more the states space proposed by the seminal approach, a heuristic procedure was applied to eliminate actions where states reached directly or indirectly had already been fully explored and where the maximum cumulative reward achieved is smaller than the cumulative reward obtained by taking any other action available in the state.

-In Figure \ref{fig:04}, we have an example of this action elimination in the given states space considering 3 reads.
-Looking again at the changed states space as a tree --- so removing actions associated with \emph{reads} that have already been used, we see 16 states in this illustration, 6 of them are absorbing states (in the base of the tree) and also correspond to final states following the proposed modeling approach.

-For better understanding the pruning process, note that 3 out of 6 final states are highlighted in black, while the remaining states are in gray and white.
-Black states correspond to explored final states (i.e. already visited by the agent).
-Gray states, such as the one reached by taking action $a$ in the initial state, represent the states in which all children states have been fully visited in the learning process.
-Finally, white states (final or not) are those not yet explored and/or that have unexplored children --- e.g. the initial state, where one child is not explored and the other one is partially explored.
+To reduce the state space from the seminal approach, a heuristic procedure was applied to eliminate fully explored actions where the maximum cumulative reward achieved was smaller than the cumulative reward from taking any other action available.
+In Fig \ref{fig:04}, looking at the changed state space as a tree --- removing actions associated with used \emph{reads}, we see 16 states, 6 are absorbing states and the final states (tree base).
+Note that 3 out of the 6 final states are highlighted in black, while the remaining states are highlighted in gray and white.
+The black states correspond to the explored final states (i.e., visited by the agent).
+Gray states, such as the one reached by taking action $a$ in the initial state, represent states where all children were fully visited during the learning process.
+White states (final or not) are those not yet explored and/or that have unexplored children --- e.g. the initial state, where one child is not explored and the other one is partially explored.

-When reaching an unexplored final state, such as the rightmost final state in Figure \ref{fig:04}, the accumulated rewards achieved since the initial state is maintained and propagated for its predecessors, maintaining only the highest value propagated for the children.
-Each reward is represented by integer numbers within the states in the figure.
-Thus, each non-final state stores the highest accumulated reward achieved from it during the training process.

-Based on this information, it is possible to prune irrelevant actions, those actions that, after taken, do not produce the maximum accumulated reward.
-This type of action can be found in action \emph{a} of the initial state in Figure \ref{fig:04}.
-Note that all possible achievable states after taking this action have been explored and the maximum cumulative reward obtained is 6, obtained from consecutively taking the actions \emph{a}, \emph{b}, \emph{c}.
-Also note that action \emph{c} in the initial state, even that not fully explored, is capable of producing a higher reward, equals to 8, and obtained by taking the actions \emph{c}, \emph{a} and \emph{b}, in that order.